 A European company, also known as “Societas Europae” (SE) is an independent legal entity under Council Regulation (EC) no 2157/2001.

-Forming a European company in Cyprus helps you conduct business in EU member states without having to set up a network of subsidiary companies in each state.
+In general, forming a European company in Cyprus helps you conduct business in EU member states without having to set up a network of subsidiary companies in each state.

 You can also transfer your European company registered office anywhere within the EU without winding up and re-registration in the different Member States.